 What is hepatitis B?

 If you are infected with the hepatitis B virus, the initial symptoms can range from no symptoms at all to a severe illness.
-After this acute phase, in a number of cases the virus remains in the body long-term.
+After this initial phase, in a number of cases the virus remains in the body long-term.
 These people are called carriers.
 Some carriers do not have any symptoms but can still pass on the virus to other people.
 About 1 in 4 carriers eventually develop a serious liver disease such as chronic hepatitis, and cirrhosis; in some cases, liver cancer develops after a number of years.
 See separate leaflet called Hepatitis B for more details of the disease.

 All pregnant women in the UK are offered testing for hepatitis B during each pregnancy.